Celebrating 31 years of the

 RULES FOR SUBMISSIONS

 PLEASE follow these rules for your story or poem.
-Incorrect submissions will be rejected, which wastes everyone’s time.
+Incorrect submissions will be rejected.

 - THE USE OF AI/ChatGPT SOFTWARE/PLATFORMS IS STRICTLY PROHIBITED: All entries must be the original work of the student.
 By submitting your entry, you are certifying that your writing is not only an original work written by you, but also that it was written without the assistance of any AI software/platform.
 Entries that violate these terms will automatically be disqualified.

-- The categories are: Poetry, Short Story, Personal Narrative, and Humor.
+- The THREE categories are: Poetry, Short Story, and Personal Narrative.

 - We do not suggest or assign topics.
 Students must choose their own topic.